Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 Rim
 ~~~

 Some fabrics have small micro-fur that causes light to scatter around it.
-Godot
+Pandemonium
 emulates this with the *Rim* parameter.
 Unlike other rim lighting implementations,
 which just use the emission channel, this one actually takes light into account
 (no light means no rim).
 This makes the effect considerably more believable.